Raw Hides and Skins from Brazil Tariff: 10% (2026)

 Raw Hides and Skins from Brazil represent an important segment of bilateral trade, with approximately $92B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of raw hides and skins from Brazil are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of raw hides and skins from Brazil are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Raw Hides and Skins (HTS Chapter 41) carry an average MFN duty rate of 2.4% in addition to the Section 122 tariff.
+Raw Hides and Skins (HTS Chapter 41) carry an average MFN duty rate of 2.4% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Brazil.

 Key products in HTS Chapter 41 imported from Brazil include Bovine leather, Sheepskin leather, Goatskin leather, Reptile leather, Chamois leather, and Patent leather.